Although carpal tunnel syndrome is common, it is not the only cause of numbness, tingling, and pain in the forearm and hand.

 Sometimes, a nerve may suffer from pressure at more than one area.
 For example, a nerve may be compressed in the neck, and then again further down the arm, for example at the wrist.
 This is called “double crush”.
 When a nerve suffers from pressure at one level, it may be more susceptible to problems from pressure at another level.

-Numbness and tingling can be caused by diseases of the central nervous system.
+Numb hands and tingling in the hands can be caused by diseases of the central nervous system.
 Multiple sclerosis, stroke, and other disorders of the brain and spinal cord may sometimes cause numbness in the forearm and hand.

 Other diseases can affect the nerves in the upper limb, causing numbness, tingling, burning.
 If the symptoms are more diffuse, that is, in the hands and forearms (and in the legs and feet), the cause may be a condition called “peripheral neuropathy”.
 The pattern of numbness is not usually that of one nerve, but instead may be generalized, like the pattern of a glove.
 There may or may not be pain and the numbness is often constant.
 Diabetes, alcoholism, and old age are common known causes of neuropathy.
 Poisoning from metals and industrial compounds are also possible causes.